+The library offers many outstanding services to users.
 Librarians enjoy helping students, faculty, and staff with their research, providing personalized and professional guidance.
-The library's goal is to ensure that Transylvania students know how to identify, find, and evaluate information from the plethora of sources available.
+The library's goal is to ensure that Transylvania students know how to identify, find, evaluate, and use information from the plethora of sources available.
 Librarians work with students, both in classes and individually, to develop their research abilities.
-Librarians begin teaching students to be information literate in the First-Year Seminar and continue to work with upperclass students to further develop and translate those skills to their advanced studies.
+Librarians begin teaching students to be information literate in the First-Year Seminar and continue to work with upper-class students to further develop and translate those skills to their advanced studies.
+The goal is to ensure that graduates are prepared to do the types of research they will encounter when they leave, either in graduate school or in the workplace.

-The new section of the library, the Academic Center for Excellence, opens in fall 2013 and will house the Learning Skills Services and centralized tutoring services.
-It will provide space for students to have intellectual discussions with each other or with their tutors, as well as research support from the library.
-To further support students' academic work, it will also include a satellite of the Writing Center, the Technology Learning Center, and IT help.
-It will provide two small conference rooms, each with seating for 12 people, in which workshops and seminars may be held.
-These seminar rooms will have video conferencing capabilities so that students, faculty, or staff can participate in group video conference calls with people from anywhere in the world.
-Another room will provide space and equipment for students to video themselves doing presentations, which will allow them to observe and critique themselves and obtain critiques from others.
-To facilitate collaborative learning and creative group work, and to support tutors working with students, the ACE will have flexible furniture that moves based upon the need of the users, plenty of whiteboards, and large monitors that multiple students can plug their devices into to share what they are seeing, discussing, and creating.
+The newest section of the library, the Academic Center for Excellence, opened in fall 2013 and houses the Learning Skills Services and centralized tutoring services.
+It provides space for students to have intellectual discussions with each other or with their tutors, as well as research support from the library.
+To further support students' academic work, it includes a satellite of the Writing Center, the Technology Learning Center, and IT help.
+It provides two small conference rooms, each with seating for 12 people, in which workshops and seminars are held.
+These seminar rooms have video conferencing capabilities so that students, faculty, or staff can participate in group video conference calls with people from anywhere in the world.
+Another room provides space and equipment for students to video themselves doing presentations, which allows them to observe and critique themselves and obtain critiques from others.
+To facilitate collaborative learning and creative group work, and to support tutors working with students, the ACE has flexible furniture that moves based upon the need of the users, plenty of whiteboards, and large monitors that multiple students can plug their devices into to share what they are seeing, discussing, and creating.